THE SHORT STORY:

 I just really love Iceland.

-In the late spring of 2019 and I needed some fresh air and my employer allowed me to bring my work laptop with me to Reykjavík, where I was based in the sunny summer of 2019.
+In the late spring of 2019, I desperately needed some fresh air and my employer in Copenhagen was kind to allow me to bring my work with me to Reykjavík.
+I was based there in the sunny and unusually hot summer of 2019.
+On weekdays I worked, went to Icelandic language school, the swimmingpool and gym and then repeated.
+In the weekends, I explored everything possible and touristed the heck out of Iceland.
 I fail to remember when I have been happier.

 THE BORING FACTS

-My educational background a Master’s Degree in Corporate Communications and Economics, which I finished from Copenhagen Business School in 2016.
+My educational background is a Master’s Degree in Corporate Communications and Economics, which I finished from Copenhagen Business School in 2015.